score-spec/docs/content/en/docs/Concepts/environment-configuration.md

 Environment-specific configuration allows the Score Specification file to be combined with variables to run Workloads in the target environment.

+## Overview

+You can pass dynamic environment-specific configurations to the container during a deployment.
+The Score Specification enables a special environment resource type to be used to support such use cases.

 ### Use case

 Score supports environment-specific configurations.
 The following list describes a use case for Score's support of environment configuration.